Jiang Feng (footballer)

 Jiang Feng (姜峰 born 27 February 1970) is a Chinese former football midfielder who played for China in the 1996 Asian Cup.
-He also played for Jilin, Liaoning FC, Qianwei Huandao, Qingdao Etsong Hainiu, Sinchi FC and Jiangsu Sainty.
+He also played for Jilin team, Liaoning FC, Qianwei Huandao, Qingdao Etsong Hainiu, Sinchi FC and Jiangsu Sainty.

 Biography

 Jiang Feng started his career playing for his local football team Jilin during the semi-professional period within Chinese football, however before the advent of full-professionalism at the start of the 1994 Chinese Jia-A League season he became one of the first transfers in the new era when he joined the reigning league title holders Liaoning FC before the start of the season.
 His time with Liaoning did not start well and he was caught stamping on Shanghai Shenhua player Wu Chengying, which saw him banned from the Chinese Football Association for the rest of the season.
 When he returned he was then part of the team that would unfortunately guide the club into the relegation zone at the end of the 1995 Chinese Jia-A League season.
 Despite the relegation Jiang still managed to be included into the squad that took part 1996 Asian Cup and when he returned he joined recently promoted club Qianwei Huandao to revive his career.
 After establishing the club as a top tier team and moving to Chongqing as they eventually renamed themselves Chongqing Lifan F.C.
 Jiang left the club after five seasons to join Qingdao Etsong Hainiu where he went on to win the 2002 Chinese FA Cup.
 Nearing the end of his career Jiang would join Sinchi FC and play in Singapore's S.League before ending his career with second tier football club Jiangsu Sainty.